anne-gcd/MTG-Link/README.md

 ### Usage

-MTG-Link takes as input a GFA file with gap coordinates, a set of linked reads, a BAM file and an index file containing the index of barcodes.
+MTG-Link takes as input a GFA file (GFA 2.0) with gap coordinates, a set of linked reads, a BAM file and an index file containing the index of barcodes.
-It outputs the results in a GFA file, containing the original contigs and the obtained gap-filled sequences of each gap, together with their overlapping relationships.
+It outputs the results in a GFA file (GFA 2.0), containing the original contigs and the obtained gap-filled sequences of each gap, together with their overlapping relationships.
 It also returns the set of gap-filled sequences in a FASTA file.

 The qualitative evaluation of MTG-Link can be performed either with the corresponding reference sequences of the gaps (`-refDir`) or with the flanking contigs sequences.